What is Tekla Model Sharing

 The organization's administrator assigns and manages the subscription licenses in the Tekla Online Admin Tool.
 To obtain a Tekla Model Sharing license, contact your organization's administrator.

 For details about managing model sharing licenses as an administrator, see Manage Tekla Model Sharing licenses.

-Tekla Model Sharing licenses can be floating licenses or named single-user licenses.
-If you have named single-user licenses, each user must have their own Trimble Identity and Tekla Model Sharing subscription license seat.
+New users can only purchase Tekla Model Sharing Named User licenses.
+Existing users can have user licenses or floating licenses.
+If you have user licenses, each user must have their own Trimble Identity and Tekla Model Sharing subscription license seat.

 Floating licenses for Tekla Model Sharing